Kiko Loureiro: Musical style

 Loureiro is known for his technical skill on the guitar, frequently incorporating such techniques as two handed tapping, sweep picking (full swept arpeggios), alternate picking, hybrid picking, artificial and natural harmonics and combining legato and staccato in the same run or phrase.
 He is also well known for both his instructional and demonstration videos as well as for writing columns for and appearing on the cover of magazines Cover Guitarra, Guitar & Bass, and Young Guitar.

 Despite being a right-handed guitarist, Loureiro is naturally left-handed.
 As such, he spends most of his pre-warmups focusing on his right-hand techniques.

 Personal life

 Loureiro married Finnish pianist and keyboardist Maria Ilmoniemi in 2011.
 The two met during Loureiro's tenure in Tarja Turunen's Storm World Tour in 2008.
-Their first daughter, Livia, was born on 29 September 2011.
-On 21 November 2016, they welcomed twins Dante and Stella.
+Their first daughter was born on 29 September 2011.
+On 21 November 2016, they welcomed twins.
+The family moved to Finland in 2020.

 Loureiro is a vegetarian.
-He has tried being a vegan in the past but he switched to vegetarianism after 6 months.
+He has tried being a vegan in the past but he switched to vegetarianism after six months.